Cbkhare/Algorithms/README.md

 # Algorithms

-- Basic Data structures and algorith written in Python
+- Data structures and algorithms written in Python